top of page

 While full functional medicine insurance coverage is rare, some services may be reimbursed depending on your plan.
 Here’s what patients across Texas should know:

-• Standard labs ordered through in-network facilities may be covered
+• Standard labs ordered through in-network facilities may be covered.

-• Some plans allow functional medicine reimbursement insurance via HSA or FSA funds
+• Some plans allow functional medicine reimbursement insurance via HSA or FSA funds.

-• Nutritional counseling and wellness coaching may qualify under specific employer health plans
+• Nutritional counseling and wellness coaching may qualify under specific employer health plans.

 Still, patients often face issues when submitting claims or seeking insurance for functional medicine doctors, as many providers work outside traditional billing systems to provide more time and attention per patient.